If your Uncle Joe handed down his list of catfishing tips and told you that you had to fish at night to catch catfish, you’re doing it all wrong.

 Myth: You have to fish at night to catch catfish.

 Fact: Catfish feed during all hours, even in the day.
 The thought that you have to fish at night is nothing more than years of people passing along bad information.
-Catfishing during the day is incredibly productive and in many instances is even be more productive that fishing at night.
+Catfishing during the day is incredibly productive and in many instances is even be more productive than fishing at night.

 Myth: Catfish are more active at night.

 Fact: Catfish are active at all hours of the day and night, this includes all three species of catfish.
-Catfish can easily be caught throughout the day regardless of season.
+Catfish can easily be caught throughout the day regardless of the season.
 Catfish eat when they are hungry, not when it gets dark.

 Myth: If you want to catch flathead catfish, you have to fish at night.